uhah229/initial-configuration/README.md

 # Initial configuration
 ## Getting your Nvidia card to work
-Tested for GTX 1080 on Ubuntu 18.04.
+Tested with GTX 1080 on Ubuntu 18.04.
 This section is for people who hangs on boot with an nvidia card.

 	sudo apt install linux-headers-$(uname -r)